 - If you have multiple reporting addresses – separate with a comma, don’t include a space after the comma, and ensure the second address starts with MailTo:

 - Use correct policy values (example: use “none” instead of “monitor”)

 - Missing characters or extra characters

 DMARC authentication is an effective tool to help organizations prevent email fraud.
-Implementing DMARC is a process, or a journey, but the benefits of blocking phishing and email spoofing attacks are abundant.
+Implementing DMARC implementing plan is a process, or a journey, but the benefits of blocking phishing and email spoofing attacks are abundant.
 Proofpoint Email Fraud Defense provides the visibility, tools, and services to help organizations implement DMARC quickly and confidently.
 Download our Getting started with DMARC Guide today!